Kusanagi8200/KuzApp/README.md

   + 08 **HARDWARE-INFOS**: Displays hardware information.
   + 09 **SYSTEM-INFOS**: Displays system information.
   + 10 **UPDATE-SCRIPT**: No colors Update script.

-## Interactive Menu
-The script uses a menu structure to allow the user to choose from the different options.
-Each option launches a different sub-script.

 ## License
 The script is distributed under the GNU General Public License, version 3 or later.